 - act responsibly in accordance with sound principles of sustainability

-Continuous learning means that you acquire, pursue and apply new knowledge and skills in all of your experiences.
+Continuous learning means that you acquire and apply new knowledge and skills in all of your experiences.

 You show continuous learning when you: